suit-up-scripts/rivenspike/output.md

 This final result about the best setting indicates that the more warriors use Rivenspike in the beginning to get the stacks up, the better.
 The additional dps gain is, however, very minor (only about 0.9% dps).

 ## Conclusion
-We saw, that one dual wielding Warrior using Rivenspike is already enough to increase the Raid DPS by over 7%!
+We saw, that one dual wielding Warrior using Rivenspike is already enough to increase the Raid DPS of all physical dps classes by over 7% (assuming 15 physical dps)!
+For the overall raid that would still be a dps gain of 3.8%!
+For a very caster heavy lineup with only 10 physical dps, the calculation still yields a dps gain of 6.8% for all physical dps, which translates into a dps gain of 2.4% for the overall raid.
 That's why I think it's definitely worth using from a theoretical perspective.